Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 February 23, 2015

-ignorance of it, or lack of any interest to learn of it.
-I heard a very well-known pastor state from the pulpit on
+of the out -resurrection, or lack of any interest to learn of it.
+I heard a very well-known pastor state from the pulpit

 asked several of his people what his teaching was on resurrection.
 Not a single person could answer me.
 Not one!